bomba-cat/M295/README.md

 ### Saturday 2.11.2024
 I only did the Testplan and exception handler today due my limited time but i did the whole Testplan for all endpoints.
 Tommorow im going to Test it all and also do the Unit Tests.
 The only issue i had today was, that the Validation worked in a wierd way and i didn't know, that if i want the right error messages i have to Validate the DTO's too but it works now
 ### Sunday 3.11.2024
 I hate tests.
 Found a bug that when the user is invalid it gives out 500 server error instead of saying the ID not found.
 I also had a bug where i couldnt create a User because it doesn't get the Password attribute so i added a UserDTOtoEntity for Registration and added the password get mapping so i can see the passwords are saved right.
 Also wrote all Tests and added the Dependency for Mock tests. did i already say i hate tests?.
+Well also made some more things and added the category foreign key to Notes

 ## Testplan